Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.14 - The Family Travel Tracker/README.md

 For example, when you click on the button that hits the `/user` route with the value of "new" under the name of "add", this is not yet handled in `index.js`.
 That is for you to do.
 The new route for creating a user in `new.ejs` will make a POST request and add various things such as the name and the color corresponding to a CSS color as the value.
 You will need to handle that in this route and make adjustments as needed to other routes such as `/get`, etc.

 One thing to note: in the syntax highlighting for this EJS file, `index.ejs`, it may highlight as an error and the whole file appears red.
 Do not worry; this is perfectly functioning code.
 The syntax highlighting is just confused by the EJS angle brackets inside a string.
 Everything inside `index.ejs` is working despite these warnings.
 You do not need to touch anything inside `index.ejs`, other than to look at it to know what routes are being hit and what names and values are used so you know how to handle them.

+## Planning the Database Schema

+Before starting the exercise, remember what we learned about relationships in Postgres and think about how you need to change the tables and add relationships as necessary.
+We will need a `users` table that sets up each user with their name and the color they are represented by on the map.
+These colors should be CSS colors, such as teal, powder blue, red, blue, green, yellow.
+The table should have a Primary Key that can be linked to the `visited_countries` table.

+The `visited_countries` table probably needs to be updated or recreated so that we can establish a relationship between the countries that have been visited and the user who did the visiting.
+Consider how you might create those tables from scratch.
+If you need to delete any tables because altering is complicated, you can always right-click and delete them in pgAdmin.

+If you get stuck, you can go into `queries.sql` and scroll down to see the SQL solution for the exercise.
+You can copy the entire line of code to set up the database as shown in the solution, with all the sample data, relationships, and tables recreated for you.